 BODE, Mabel Kate Haynes (née Haynes).
 28.10.1864 — Shaftesbury, Dorset 20.1.1922.
 British Indologist (Pāli scholar).
-Daughter of lawyer Robert William Haynes.
+Daughter of Robert William Haynes, a lawyer.
 Educated at Notting Hill High School.
 In 1888 married William Ernest Bode, an actor known as Milton Bode, but after four years lived no longer together.
 From 1891 studied Pāli under T. W. Rhys Davids, then in 1894 at Bern University under Müller-Hess, 1895 under Bendall in London and 1896 under Lévi, Henry and Finot in Paris, where she lived with interruptions until 1908.
 In 1897 she went again to Bern, Ph.D. there 1898.
 Then further studies in 1904 at Pisa (Formichi) and again (still 1904) in Paris under Lévi (or 1904-06 in Pisa?).
-From 1909 Assistant Lecturer, 1911-17 Lecturer at the University College, London, from 1917 till her death lecturer of Pāli at the S.O.A.S. (but apparently no longer taught after 1918 because of health problems).
-The first woman to publish an article in the JRAS in 1893.
-Contiributed material to the PTS dictionary.
+From 1909 Assistant Lecturer, 1911-17 Lecturer at the University College, London, from 1917 until her death lecturer of Pāli at S.O.A.S. (but apparently no longer taught after 1918 because of health problems).
+She was the first woman to publish an article in the JRAS in 1893.
+Contributed material to the PTS dictionary.
 Taught Sanskrit to Gustav Holst.

 Publications: “Woman Leaders of the Buddhist Reformation”, JRAS 1893, 517-566 & 763-798 (with many extracts from the Manorathapūraṇī ed. & transl.).

 – Compiled indices to Gandhavamsa (JPTS 1896, 53-86), to Pāli words discussed in translations (JPTS 1897-1901, 1ff.), and to Śikṣāsamuccaya (1897-1902).